jundalisay/superb/content/en/research/descartes/philosophy/part-1/section-04.md

 weight: 8
 description: "The duration alone of our life is sufficient to demonstrate the existence of God"
 author: "Rene Descartes"
-image: "/covers/philosophy.jpg"
+image: "/covers/philos.png"
 icon: "/icons/descartes.png"
 ---

-LXII.
-The distinction of reason (logical distinction).
+62. The distinction of reason (logical distinction).

-Finally, the distinction of reason is that between a substance and some one of its attributes, without which it is impossible, however, we can have a distinct conception of the substance itself; or between two such attributes of a common substance, the one of which we essay to think without the other.
+The distinction of reason is that between a substance and some one of its attributes, without which it is impossible, however, we can have a distinct conception of the substance itself; or between two such attributes of a common substance, the one of which we essay to think without the other.

 This distinction is manifest from our inability to form a clear and distinct idea of such substance, if we separate from it such attribute; or to have a clear perception of the one of two such attributes if we separate it from the other.
 For example, because any substance which ceases to endure ceases also to exist, duration is not distinct from substance except in thought (RATIONE);